JamCoreModding/docs/docs/supported-versions.md

 - **\*2**: I can no longer reproduce this error on newer versions, so the mod is discontinued.
 If you can reproduce the error reliably, please let me know.

+- **\*3**: Utility Belt was available on this version, but it was archived due to **game-breaking** bugs.
+New versions will likely NOT be backported to 1.20.1 due to significant Minecraft code changes.

 _Any mods not listed in this table are likely discontinued.
 If unsure, feel free to reach out via Discord._